fetchai/ledger/docs/source/vm/index.rst

 Adding free functions
 ---------------------
-In this first example we will consider how to implement the `Print` function and the casting operation `toString` that we used in the previous sections.
+In this first example we will consider how to implement the `print` function and the casting operation `toString` that we used in the previous sections.
 The C++ implementations are given as

 .. literalinclude:: ../../../libs/vm/examples/01_basic_vm/main.cpp